-We will incur increased costs as a result of operating as a public company, and our management will be required to devote substantial time to new compliance initiatives.
+We are incurring, and expect to continue to incur additional costs as a result of operating as a public company, and our management will be required to devote substantial time to new compliance initiatives.

-As a public company, and particularly after we are no longer an EGC, we will incur significant legal, accounting and other expenses that we did not incur as a private company.
+As a public company, and particularly after we are no longer an EGC, we are incurring, and expect to continue to incur, significant legal, accounting and other expenses that we did not incur as a private company.
 In addition, the Sarbanes-Oxley Act of 2002, or the Sarbanes-Oxley Act, and rules subsequently implemented by the SEC and The Nasdaq Stock Market LLC have imposed various requirements on public companies, including establishment and maintenance of effective disclosure and financial controls and corporate governance practices.
-Our management and other personnel will need to devote a substantial amount of time to these compliance initiatives.
-Moreover, these rules and regulations will increase our legal and financial compliance costs and will make some activities more time-consuming and costly.
-For example, we expect that these rules and regulations may make it more difficult and more expensive for us to obtain director and officer liability insurance.
+Our management and other personnel need to devote a substantial amount of time to these compliance initiatives.
+Moreover, these rules and regulations have increased, and will continue to increase, our legal and financial compliance costs and make some activities more time-consuming and costly.